kitcharoenp/kitcharoenp.github.io/_posts/2021-10-06-zurmo_mycnf.md

 > To disable the query cache at server startup, set the query_cache_size system variable to 0.
 By disabling the query cache code, there is no noticeable overhead. \[[a]\]

-> To disable the query cache at server startup, set the query_cache_size system variable to 0.
-By disabling the query cache code, there is no noticeable overhead. \[[a]\]

 [a]: https://dev.mysql.com/doc/refman/5.7/en/query-cache.html "query-cache"